uzh-bf/gbl-knowledge/games/Portfolio Management Simulation.md

         value: 8
       - name: Entertainment
         value: 4
-      - name: Precognition
+      - name: Prior Knowledge
         value: 7
-      - name: Soft skills
+      - name: Soft Skills
         value: 2
   - name: GamificationElements
     text: Within the Portfolio Management Game users analyse economic outlooks that help them to deal with the unpredictability of the financial markets.
 They try to avoid losses for their clients and their company.
 Additionally, the users target to accomplish an improvement of their portfolio management skills.